Assisting Hands Home Care | Chicago, IL and WI

 Seniors who live through a wealth of life experiences develop a level of wisdom that is valued by younger people.
 As a result, older people are often sought out as mentors.
 Seniors may choose to volunteer to mentor youth, sharing life experiences to help younger people make better decisions.

 The elderly are excellent role models for young people.
 While life experiences may differ, seniors can still help mold the character of those whom they mentor.
 Through the mentorship, children learn friendship, sensitivity, and empathy.
-Seniors can be a positive impact in young people’s lives.
+Seniors can have a positive impact in young people’s lives.

 In the workplace, older employees also share valuable insights that help guide the younger workforce.
 Career development and improved work performance result when older people offer support and encouragement, share ideas, and help young employees overcome weaknesses and optimize strengths.